Learning Safety Constraints from Demonstrations with Unknown Rewards: Experiments

 To the best of our knowledge, \AlgNameShort is the first algorithm that learns constraints from demonstrations with unknown rewards.
 Thus it is not immediately clear which baselines to compare it to.
-Nevertheless, we explore several IRL-based approaches that could serve as natural starting points for solving the constraint inference problem.
-Specifically, we consider the following three ways of applying IRL: (1) \emph{Average IRL} infers a separate reward function $\hat{\reward}_i$ for each demonstration $\policy_i^*$ and averages the inferred rewards before combining them with an evaluation reward $\evalreward + \sum_i \hat{\reward}_i / \NumDemos$.
+Nevertheless, we explore several approaches based on IRL and imitation learining (IL) that could serve as natural starting points for solving the constraint learning problem.

+\paragraph{IRL baselines.} We consider the following three ways of applying IRL: (1) \emph{Average IRL} infers a separate reward function $\hat{\reward}_i$ for each demonstration $\policy_i^*$ and averages the inferred rewards before combining them with an evaluation reward $\evalreward + \sum_i \hat{\reward}_i / \NumDemos$.
 (2) \emph{Shared Reward IRL} parameterizes the inferred rewards as $\hat{\reward}_i + \hat{\cost}$, where $\hat{\cost}$ is shared among all demonstrations.
 The parameters for both the inferred rewards and the shared constraint penalty are learned simultaneously.
 (3) \emph{Known Reward IRL} parameterizes the inferred reward as $\reward_i + \hat{\cost}$, where $\reward_i$ is known, and only a shared constraint penalty is learned.
 Note that \emph{Known Reward IRL} has full access to the demonstrations' rewards that the other methods do not need.
 Each of these approaches can be implemented with any standard IRL algorithm.
-We primarily use Maximum Entropy IRL~\citep{ziebart2008maximum}, but we also test Maximum Margin IRL~\citep{ng2000algorithms} in tabular environments.
-We refer to \Cref{app:irl-baselines} for more details on the IRL baselines.
+In this section, we present results using Maximum Entropy IRL~\citep{ziebart2008maximum}, but in \Cref{app:additional_results} we also test Maximum Margin IRL~\citep{ng2000algorithms} and obtain qualitatively similar results.

+\paragraph{Idealized IL baseline.} Imitation learning (IL) uses supervised learning to imitate a demonstration \citep{hussein2017imitation}.
+We can run IL on our set of demonstrations to obtain a set of safe policies.
+As a baseline, we consider an algorithm that remembers these IL policies and for each evaluation reward $\evalreward$ chooses the best policy from the IL step.
+We implement this baseline using an idealized form of imitation learning: we directly use the policies that generated the demonstrations.
+This gives us an upper bound on the possible performance of a real IL method.
+For linear rewards and constraints, this algorithm will return the same policies as \AlgNameShort.
+However it is expensive to run in practice and, as we will see, not robust to changes in the evaluation task or the environment.